Backend Configuration

 Database Connection

 The backend connects to PostgreSQL using the DATABASE_URL connection string.
-The Ent ORM manages a connection pool internally.
+The server creates a configured pgxpool pool and shares it with Ent, River, and runtime health checks.

 Connection String Format